MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/paas-only.md

 Deploying a PaaS-only networking architecture assumes the following:

-- The application being deployed is a standalone application OR is dependent on only other PaaS resources.
+- The application being deployed is a standalone application OR is dependent only on other PaaS resources that do not require a virtual network.
 - Your IT operations teams can update their tools, training, and processes to support management, configuration, and deployment of standalone PaaS applications.
 - The PaaS application is not part of a broader cloud migration effort that will include IaaS resources.

 These assumptions are minimum qualifiers aligned to deploying a PaaS-only network.
-While this approach may align with the requirements of a single application deployment, your Cloud Adoption team should examine these long-term questions:
+While this approach may align with the requirements of a single application deployment, each cloud adoption team should consider these long-term questions:

 - Will this deployment expand in scope or scale to require access to other non-PaaS resources?
 - Are other PaaS deployments planned beyond the current solution?